Kentucky Public Service Commission

 Angie C. Hatton

-Vice Chairman, Kentucky Public Service Commission
+Chair, Kentucky Public Service Commission

-Prior to her appointment, in addition to her private law practice, Vice Chair Hatton served three terms representing Letcher, Pike and Harlan Counties in the House of Representatives, and served the General Assembly as House Minority Whip.
+Prior to her appointment, in addition to her private law practice, Chair Hatton served three terms representing Letcher, Pike and Harlan Counties in the House of Representatives, and served the General Assembly as House Minority Whip.
 Much of her legislative work centered around energy and utility issues.
 She served on the House Standing Committee on Natural Resources and was appointed by the Speaker of the House to the Southern Legislators Conference Committee on Energy and Environment.

 After graduating from Eastern Kentucky University in 1994 with a degree in journalism, she worked as a newspaper reporter before earning her law degree at the University of Kentucky College of Law in 1999.
-Vice Chair Hatton and her family reside in Whitesburg.
+Chair Hatton and her family reside in Whitesburg.

-Vice Chairman Angie C. Hatton
+Chair Angie C. Hatton

 Mary Pat Regan